Rudtrack/structured-tree/README.md

 **More documentation can be found on the [Wiki](https://rudtrack.notion.site/Structured-Plugin-0ba0ee706bc84998909049f4a9c510c2).**

-Structured Tree adds a tree for exploring and managing hierarchical notes similar to [Dendron](https://www.dendron.so/).
+Structured Tree is a system for exploring, navigating and managing hierarchical notes.

 ![Structured Tree with several open levels of the hiearchy](images/StructuredTree.png)